django/deps/accepted/0010-new-governance.rst

 The exact day is left to the Releaser's discretion.

-No later than one week after the release of each Feature Release of Django, the Release acting as release manager for the following Feature Release SHALL determine and publish a schedule for the following Feature Release.
+No later than one week after the release of each Feature Release of Django, the Releaser acting as release manager for the following Feature Release SHALL determine and publish a schedule for the following Feature Release.

 As per `DEP 4`_, Bugfix and Security Releases for each supported Feature Release